×

-There are two things that conventional wisdom says to never talk about at the family dinner table: religion and money.
-Well, here at WealthBuilders, we love to talk about both!
-There are 2,350 verses about money in the Bible, and Jesus preached 11 parables on the subject.
+There are two things conventional wisdom says to never talk about at the family dinner table: religion and money.
+However, the Bible is full of insights and practical wisdom about both!
+In fact, there are 2,350 verses about money in the Bible, and Jesus preached 11 parables about wealth.
 Why, then, are so many Christians uncomfortable talking about money?

-The Bible makes it plain: money is not bad, but loving money is.
-There’s a profound difference there.
+The Bible makes it plain: money is not the root of all evil, but loving money is.
+There is a profound difference there.
 At the end of the day, money is just a tool that keeps us from having to trade in order to buy things.
 Like a hammer, money can be used to help or hurt.
 How we use our money reflects the nature of our hearts.

 Your relationship with money might be veering into love if:

 There are several Bible verses about the love of money.
-As we grow in financial stewardship and move along our wealth building journey, it’s vital to guard against the temptation of loving money.
+As we grow in financial stewardship and move along our wealth building journey, guarding our hearts against the love of money is vital.

 As you build wealth, money should never be your focus.
 Yes–you read that correctly.

 Money is attracted, not pursued.
 The moment you begin to pursue money, it becomes a spirit of mammon.
-Rather, as we pursue God’s purposes for our lives and operate in wise financial stewardship, money will be attracted.
+Rather, when you pursue God’s purposes for your lives and operate in wise financial stewardship, money will be attracted to you.
+To learn more about how to combine your faith and finances, download your free two week Money Mastery devotional below.

 10 Bible Verses About The Love of Money